The Women's Softball team at SUNY New Paltz is playing in Florida!

 The preparation in the "off season" will determine the outcome in season play.
 This year the team has an opportunity to play against top ranked teams during their spring break trip.

 It is up to the new team to adopt this phrase, if not another that unifies the team to spark enthusiasm, determination, responsibility, trust, and pride.
 Most importantly it is up to each individual on the team to be better than the best they can be.
-Potential of a true athlete is insurmountable.
+Potential of a true athlete is insurmountable."A true champion is someone who wants to make a difference, who never gives up, and who gives everything she has no matter what the circumstances are.
+A true champion works hard and never loses sight of her dreams."

 - Dr. Dot Richardson